-- Participants must be registered students on undergraduate or taught postgraduate programmes or graduate associates at Southampton Solent University.
+- Participants must be registered students on undergraduate or taught postgraduate programmes, or graduate interns at Southampton Solent University.
 Postgraduate research students are not eligible for this competition - A single PowerPoint slide or visual/audio aid is permitted.
 Use of only one presentation aid is permitted, i.e. participants may not use both a PowerPoint slide and another presentation aid.
 Any physical objects used as a visual/audio aid must be portable and not require any 'setting up' time.
-Slides must be submitted to the conference organisers by Monday 24 April 2017 at research.innovation@solent.ac.uk - Presentations are limited to 2 minutes maximum and competitors exceeding 2 minutes are disqualified - The decision of the judging panel is final
+Slides must be submitted to the conference organisers by Monday 16 April 2018 at rieconference@solent.ac.uk. - Presentations are limited to 2 minutes maximum and competitors exceeding 2 minutes are disqualified. - The decision of the judging panel is final.